 The principal and other school personnel may interview students at any time for the purpose of investigation.
 Parents may not attend such investigations unless they are invited to do so by the principal.
-The following sanctions may be imposed upon students is the sole discretion of the school in any order:
+The following sanctions may be imposed upon students in the sole discretion of the school in any order:

-- Conduct referral notice either paper or email - Parent and student conference - Denial of specified privileges - Campus Beautification - When assigning a campus beautification (during recess), the student wears an orange vest with either a glove and a trash bag or a mechanical grabber and a trash bag to clean up trash on our campus.
-The orange vest is to identify those with a CB to the person on yard duty. - Detention: Students are assigned to after-school detention by a member of the faculty or school administration.
-Detentions are served after school on the day assigned or the day after only.
+- Conduct referral notice, either paper or email - Parent and student conference - Denial of specified privileges - Detention: Students are assigned to in-school detention by a member of the faculty or school administration.
+Detentions are served during school on the day assigned or the day after only.
 During detention, a student may be assigned work to do around the campus.
 Detention takes precedence over any co-curricular or extracurricular activity.
 Written notification of all detentions will be given to the student.
 Failure to serve detention will result in additional disciplinary action. - Probation: The principal may place a student on behavioral probation; the student and parent will be notified in writing of the reason for probation, resulting consequences and/or restrictions, the period of the probation, and how the probation may be ended. - Suspension (see below) - Withdrawal: Parents may be given the option to voluntarily withdraw their child rather than face expulsion. - Expulsion (see below)